Search for a command to run...

 Probate nationally averages 4–7% of an estate in combined legal and court fees.
 In Florida, statutory attorney fees alone start at approximately 3% (§733.6171).

 The median American household has $192,700 in net worth when you add up the house, car, retirement accounts, and bank balances.
-That is more than enough to justify a $279 plan.
+That is more than enough to justify a $399 estate plan.

-35% of families experience inheritance disputes.
+35% have experienced or witnessed family estate disputes.
 Most were sure it would not happen to them.

 The problem is not your family today.
 It is your family under grief, financial stress, and legal pressure.
 Without clear instructions: